Trading

 Beginning with Freetrade: this platform certainly covers all bases in terms of tax wrapping and account types, providing both a SIPP and an ISA.
 It also stands out as an excellent platform for beginners, offering the major investments of shares, EFTs, and trusts.

 For more experienced investors, however, Trading 212 comes out on top with a wider range of investment options, including CFDs.
 While these are quite volatile and pose a significant risk, they can be a lucrative investment if traded correctly.
-Trading 212 also offers crypto and gold, setting it apart from the competition.
+Trading 212 also offers gold, setting it apart from the competition.

 Security